 Suzanne Fyhrie Parrott (publisher) has an extensive background in graphic design and marketing.
 Receiving her B.A. degree from the University of Washington (1981) she went on to launch OneWay Advertising and Design in 1988 working with such notable clientele as Yellowstone Park, Winston Fly Rod Company and Montana Power Company.
 In 2009 Parrott founded UnrulyGuides.com to communicate her knowledge of marketing, design and formatting directly to the self-publishing market.

 Suzanne is the author of the bestselling books the Ebook Formatting the Publishing Guide and The Lost Sigil Ebook Guide, both of which hit #1 spots on Amazon.
 The guides, which include step-by-step written and corresponding video tutorials were created in order to help the self-publishing author understand the process of moving from raw manuscript to a finished published work.

 Her passion is writing primarily mysteries for the MG, YA, NA and children’s market.
-Her releases under the pen name Sumi Fyhrie, include Billy Beetle Bug and his Beetle Bug Board, illustrated by Zoya Kruse-Wu; Pandas on Parade, which she wrote and illustrated, Hunting for Bear, Let’s Play Hide and Seek and Two Ghostly Tails, illustrated by May Sofyan (Kabita Studios).
+Her releases under the pen name Sumi Fyhrie, include Pandas on Parade, which she wrote and illustrated, as well as Hunting for Bear, Let’s Play Hide and Seek, Two Ghostly Tails, Billy Beetle Bug and his Beetle Bug Board, The Mysterious Flyer and Lisa Lady Bug’s Garden, illustrated by May Sofyan (Kabita Studios).